pazaroo/portfolio/README.md

 ## Why you might want to hire me

-I am a self-driven and curious manual tester at training.
+I am a self-driven and curious manual tester in training.
 I have completed an intense 8-week-long DareIT course for manual testing and am currently looking for opportunities to kick start my career in IT.
 For the past 5.5 years I have been working as a business presentations specialist.
 Now I want to continue my passion for detail as a tester.
 Exchange seeking crooked lines for finding out bugs!
 I could describe myself as self-reliant, ambitious and engaged.
 I value team work greatly and think good relations are extremely important for enabling good collaboration.
 I find myself naturally attracted to working as an individual, but am also greatly rewarded with pride of completing tasks together as a team!

 ## Experience